War Games (Rob Swift album)

 War Games (sometimes stylized as Wargames) is a 2005 studio album by American turntablist Rob Swift.
-It was released on Coup De Grace.
+It was released on Coup de Grace.

 Reception

-Marisa Brown of AllMusic gave the album 4 stars out of 5, describing it as "an ominous soundtrack to the DJ's perspective on the state of the contemporary world".
+Marisa Brown of AllMusic described it as "an ominous soundtrack to the DJ's perspective on the state of the contemporary world".
 She said, "It's complex, intelligent, and provocative, and it's certainly worth listening to."